Sahilshm/Data_Modeling_with_Postgres/README.md

 ## Database Schema Design
 * The database schema used for this project is the star schema.
-* It consists of one Fact table (song_play) and four Dimension Tables (users, songs artists and time).
+* It consists of one Fact table (songplays) and four Dimension Tables (users, songs, artists and time).
 * This schema design helps with simplifying complex queries and allows for greater performance when reading data from the database.

 ## Postgres Database